-"Hum Hallelujah" is similarly about Wentz's suicide attempt, and also fairly upbeat.
+"Hum Hallelujah" is also about Wentz's suicide attempt, and similairly upbeat.

 Peter stated that I Don't Care was "Like the chorus says, 'I don't care what you think as long as it's about me.'
 It's that pop culture thing again, where people don't care about anything but the superficial, and I think there's something so tragic about that.
 I also thought there was something so ironically anthemic about the chorus, where it's not something you want to sing along to, because it's vacuous and empty.
 So I wanted something really anthemic underneath it, like something you'd hear at sports games or whatever, because I wanted people to hear it and be confronted with how empty that is.
 I didn't want anything to be superficial on this record unless the point was to point out superficiality".

 Lyrics/Video Mismatch: Constantly appearing in their music videos, ever since the Take This To Your Grave days.
 And it's only gotten more ridiculous from there.